 School, educational, and counseling psychology and allied disciplines; for professionals and graduate students in education, mental health, social services, related fields.

-Introduction to field of school psychology; becoming competent practitioners and leaders in school and community settings; roles and functions of school psychologists; ethical standards and issues in the profession of psychology; legal issues involved in practice of school psychology; current topics and trends.
-Corequisites: PSQF:7224.
+Introduction to health service/school psychology; becoming competent leaders in health service in community settings; roles and functions of psychologists in health service; ethical standards, issues, and professional practices related to health service psychology; legal issues; current topics and trends.

 Training and practice in assessment of gifted children.
-Same as RCE:5226.
+Same as CSED:5226.

 Psychology of the learning/instruction process: theoretical perspectives on learning, instruction, motivation, and assessment; developmental concepts, social processes, individual variation, learning and technology, biological basis of learning.

-PSQF:6203 Tools and External Representations in Learning Processes3 s.h.
+PSQF:6203 Tools and External Representations in Individual and Social Learning 3 s.h.

-Foundations of Interdisciplinary science of learning; theory and method of study of cognition in sociocultural context; design-based approaches to research on learning.
+Foundations of interdisciplinary science of learning; theory and method of study of cognition in sociocultural context; design-based approaches to research on learning; history of several key concepts traced to determine origins; how contemporary literature is situated in this intellectual history.

 Introduction to processes used to design, develop, implement, and evaluate effective instruction; projects.